 - Have exceptional patience and endurance to know the Truth.

 - Unending, flawless determination to be able to stay on the sacred path of Truth, the path of knowing God directly with the help of the Divine Masters.

 - Advance ahead in spite of concurrent hurdles.

-- Detrimental forces like Maya or ignorance should be uncovered by doing tapasya or ghor tapasya- penance and intense penance respectively.
-Self-seeking and egotistical goals should be replaced by selfless activities in which love flowers and blossoms and we live our lives in God’s pure love
+- Detrimental forces like Maya or ignorance should be uncovered by doing tapasya or ghor tapasya – penance and intense penance respectively.
+Self-seeking and egotistical goals should be replaced by selfless activities in which flowers of love blossom and we live our lives in God’s pure love.

 - Give up ego and rear up humility and softness.
-Modesty and unpretentiousness comes with purging of sense of self
+Modesty and unpretentiousness comes with purging of the sense of small self.

 - Serve others with love and respect.
 It is the spiritual duty of the seeker to repay the Holy Master by serving others by encouraging even the atheists to believe and walk on the path of the Truth, non- violence, compassion and enduring peace.

 - We need constant energy.
 The mental energies get scattered by outside noises, pollution, distractions, continuous talking and other worthless activities.
 So learn to meditate with tremendous sincerity and devotion for your own good, well-being and happiness.
 Change the fidgety and restless mind to calmness and serenity.